capjamesg/no-cruft-jekyll/README.md

 - Minimal design
 - A blog feed page

+## Setup

+To create a new page, create a new file in the root directory of your Jekyll project with the name of the page you want to create (i.e. about.html).

+Creating a new blog post works slightly differently.
+If you want to create a blog post, create a file in the ```_posts``` folder that has a name following this structure:

+YYYY-MM-DD-post-title.md

+Once you create this file, your post will be available on your site.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jamesgoca/no-cruft-jekyll.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.